-- Analysis assumes no wastage of vials inclusion of wastage will increase the additional costs of funding - Analysis assumes a dose of 70mg/m2 it is not clear what the dose would be in the relapsed setting - The analysis is heavily based on assumptions especially capture rate but this is similar as for other BIAs.
+- Analysis assumes no wastage of vials inclusion of wastage will increase the additional costs of funding - The analysis is heavily based on assumptions especially capture rate but this is similar as for other BIAs.

 1.5 Future Research

 What are ways in which the submitted economic evaluation could be improved?